plebanip/teadal-node-demo/docs/bootstrap/mesh.md

 accept incoming traffic on port `80` and route it to the destination service inside the mesh.
 The Istio gateway also has a `5432` node port to let external clients interact with the Postgres DB inside the mesh.
+Additionally, the node port `3810` is configured on the Istio gateway to route traffic to the kubeflow UI service.
 Finally admins will want to SSH into cluster nodes so port `22` should be open too as well as port `6443` which is the K8s API endpoint admin tools like `kubectl` should connect to.